jseb2520/auto_bitacora/docs/DOCUMENTATION.md

    - New services can be added for other reporting tools
    - The transaction service can be extended to handle additional synchronization needs

-3. **Additional Scheduled Tasks**:
+3. **Additional Email Parsers**:
-   - The scheduler can be extended to include more cron jobs
+   - The gmailService can be extended with new parsers for different email formats
-   - Existing services can be leveraged for new periodic tasks
+   - The existing parsers can be updated to handle changes in email templates

 ## Error Handling and Logging